kkuo57/foodsmart/README.md

 * Getting a Favorite list automatically generated and put to the side
 * Getting a better database so scores can be implemented and search will be better
 * Making it more of a single page app
+* Being able to add to a specific list from the food show page